kirjavascript/cakeybar/README.md

 format = "{number}" # symbols are; number, name
 ```

-each `label` element in a workspace can have the focused, visibile and urgent classes which can be targeted like `#workspace_list label .focused`
+each `label` element in a workspace can have the focused, visibile and urgent classes which can be targeted with `#workspace_list label .focused`

 #### mode